cernoh/physics_alevel/4. Mechanics and Materials/definitions/Equilibrium.md

 # Equilibrium

-When both resultant force and resultant monet acting on the object must be equal to zero
+For an object to be equilibrium, both the resultant force and resultant moment acting on the object must be equal to zero